somayarayan/udacity-fsdn-capstone-somaya/README.md

 They are 3 Roles with distinct permission sets:

 1. Casting Assistant:
-  - GET /actors (view:actors): Can see all actors
+  - GET /actors (GET:actors): Can see all actors
-  - GET /movies (view:movies): Can see all movies
+  - GET /movies (GET:movies): Can see all movies
 2. Casting Director (everything from Casting Assistant plus)
-  - POST /actors (create:actors): Can create new Actors
+  - POST /actors (POST:actors): Can create new Actors
-  - PATCH /actors (edit:actors): Can edit existing Actors
+  - PATCH /actors (PATCH:actors): Can edit existing Actors
-  - DELETE /actors (delete:actors): Can remove existing Actors from database
+  - DELETE /actors (DELETE:actors): Can remove existing Actors from database
-  - PATCH /movies (edit:movies): Can edit existing Movies
+  - PATCH /movies (PATCH:movies): Can edit existing Movies
 3. Exectutive Dircector (everything from Casting Director plus)
-  - POST /movies (create:movies): Can create new Movies
+  - POST /movies (POST:movies): Can create new Movies
-  - DELETE /movies (delete:movies): Can remove existing Motives from database
+  - DELETE /movies (DELETE:movies): Can remove existing Motives from database

 In your API Calls, add them as Header, with `Authorization` as key and the `Bearer token` as value.
 Don´t forget to also prepend `Bearer` to the token (seperated by space).